Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/installation/keeping-up-to-date.md

 ## What is the Semantic Versioning standard and how VVV used it

 The VVV project uses the [semver/semantic versioning](http://semver.org/) system.
-Keep everything updated and aligned is not an easy task so to simplify the environment management the semver standard helps you and the contributors to the project.
 WordPress for example doesn't use semver for their releases, so every release can have different changes or backward compatibility changes.
 For any other issues don't forget to check the [troubleshooting page](https://varyingvagrantvagrants.org/docs/en-US/troubleshooting/).
 This versioning is used only for VVV and for the various repo is based this suite!